RTIInternational/ckanext-summarystats/docs/source/index.md

 When a dataset's resource is created or updated, summarystats will call `is_eligible_for_summarystats` to see if it should `calculate_summarystats`.

+## Handling Errors and Schema

+If the user's data is not correctly formatted for calculating summary statistics, raise `SumstatsCalcError(error_message)`.
+Any error encountered when generating summary stats will be saved to the dataset on the `summarystats_error` field.
+While processing, the `summarystats_processing` field is set to `True`.
+These fields must be added to your dataset schema if you want them available on the dataset.

 ## What sort of summary stats might be calculated?

 A simple example could be a dataset containing tabular data resources where each row is a person's favorite food.
 Using this plugin, you could implement a `is_eligible_for_summarystats` function that checks if the dataset does indeed contain such data, then implement a `calculate_summarystats` function to summarize the data to determine the top 10 favorite foods in the dataset.

-## Handling errors

-If the user's data is not correctly formatted for calculating summary statistics, raise `SumstatsCalcError(error_message)` and the error message will be saved to the dataset on the `summary_stats_error` field.